Zeritu Kebede

-Zeritu Kebede (born 19 February 1984) is an Ethiopian singer and actress.
-A prominent figure in modern Ethiopian music, her songs often incorporate rock and gospel music.
+Zeritu Kebede (born 19 February 1984) is an Ethiopian singer, songwriter, actress, screenwriter.
+A prominent figure in modern Ethiopian music, especially in the era of 2000s, she is known for energetic pop and rock hits.

+Born in Addis Ababa, she grew up in Gullele neighborhood and spent most of time with enjoying with her hobby and entertainment, eventually pursuing her music career.
+She used to listen collection of records and cassettes from her parents of various local and foreign singers, collecting their cassette.
+Her debut album Zeritu released in 2005, was widely acclaimed album, mostly produced by Elias Melka.
+Zeritu began touring afterward within Ethiopia and abroad.

+In addition to music career, she invested in film career, starring in numerous Ethiopian films such as Kemis Yelebesku'let (2014) and Pagumen 7 (2017).
+Because of her upbringing with spiritual household, Zeritu interested to religious music, becoming Protestant.

 Early life

 Zeritu Kebede was born in Addis Ababa on 19 February 1984.
 Her father, Kebede Woldegiorgis, was an architect, and her mother, Engida Mitiku, was a housewife who was thirty years younger than her husband.

 Zeritu grew up in the Gulele area in northern Addis Ababa.
 She was brought up in a strict manner and isolated from the other children in the neighbourhood.
 However, Zeritu spent most of her summers with her maternal grandparents, who were very liberal and very close to their neighbors.
 There, she got the opportunity to meet and play with kids from families with different social statuses.

-As a young girl in a quiet house in Gulele, Zeritu read books voraciously, listened to country stories suggested by the house help, played and watched football with her brother, and spent time on trees watching birds and the neighborhood beyond the fences in pursuit of entertainment.
-But music was what entertained and resonated with her the most.
-She went through her parents' collection of records and cassettes and listened to anything she found interesting.
-From her parents collections were her father's favorites, Nat King Cole, Kassa Tessema, Mahmud Ahmed and others; and her mother's collections of artists like Tom Jones, Muluken Melesse, and Donna Summer.
-She also collected cassettes, which introduced her to artists like Michael Jackson, Whitney Houston, Celine Dion, Michael Bolton, Boyzone, Tracy Chapman and Bob Marley.

 Zeritu attended Lazarist Catholic elementary school.